Belly Up: Plot

-The next day, Teddy meets J.J.
-McCracken's daughter, Summer, who dislikes the attention of fans and has a habit of ditching her bodyguards in disguise to experience a normal life.
-Summer and Teddy sneak into Henry's pool to investigate his death, finding a metal ball with sharp points, revealed to be a jack from the gift shop filed down, and a groove in the bottom with a chain.
+The next day, Teddy meets Summer McCracken, the celebrity daughter of FunJungle's billionaire owner J.J.
+McCracken, who dislikes the attention of fans and has a habit of ditching her bodyguards in disguise to experience a normal life.
+Summer and Teddy sneak into Henry's pool to investigate his death, finding a metal ball with sharp points, revealed to be a toy jack from the gift shop filed down, and a groove in the bottom with a chain.
 When Teddy confronts Doc, the panicked vet takes the jack from him in the operating room, but not before Teddy sees a dead jaguar on the table.

-Teddy is set up when a text seemingly from Summer lures him to the black mamba cage, which is cut open with the deadly snake appearing to have escaped.
-A team of herpetologists sweeps the reptile house but are unable to find it.
+Teddy is then set up when a text seemingly from Summer that lures him to the black mamba cage, which is cut open with the deadly snake appearing to have escaped, and it is not found.
 It is also discovered that the security footage was missing around the time of the incident.
-Forced to sneak out of his mother's clutches and meet Summer to talk to Charlie Conner, a disgruntled employee who once was bitten by Henry, Teddy finds out that Charlie overheard Pete Thwacker, the incompetent head of public relations, and Marge O'Malley plotting to kill Henry after he fired feces at visitors yet again.
+Forced to sneak out of his mother's clutches and meet Summer to talk to Charlie Conner, a disgruntled employee who once was bitten by Henry, Teddy finds out that Charlie overheard Pete Thwacker, the incompetent head of public relations, and Marge O'Malley plotting to kill Henry after he fired feces at visitors.
 Teddy talks to Buck about his suspicions, with Buck revealing that Charlie was a former armed robber.
 Buck then asks Teddy to obey his mother and leave investigating to the experts.